 Choosing a pool that boasts all three will save your headache and hassle in the future, and enable you to better identify payout time and load.

-When it comes to the people’s choice for Ethereum mining pools, Ethermine is at the top of the list, and possesses a hash rate at over 25%, meaning it’s the largest Ether mining pool out there.
-Not to mention it is being used by over 60,000 miners.
+When it comes to the people’s choice for Ethereum mining pools, Ethermine is at the top of the list, and possesses a hash rate of 20.8%, making it the second-largest Ether mining pool out there.
+Not to mention it is being used by over 128,306 miners.

-As of 2016, Ethermine was the cheapest ETH pool and is known for charging a single fee for all received ETH rewards.
-It is also supported on both mobile and desktop versions, making for one of the most convenient pools in the space.
+Like Sparkpool, Ethermine is known for charging a small fee of 1% for all received ETH rewards.
+It is also supported on both mobile and desktop versions, making it one of the most convenient pools in the space.

 Several distinctive features of Ethermine include: